LawrenceGK/ntf-cli/README.md

 [中文](README_zh.md) | English

-A simple command-line tool that wraps the ntfy client CLI tool to simplify the message sending process.
+A simple command-line tool that works with the ntfy client CLI tool to simplify the message sending process.

 ## Prerequisites
 - [ntfy client](https://docs.ntfy.sh/install/) must be installed and accessible from command line